 “I reached out to [my Pipe revenue manager] Scott to really understand how the platform worked,” Zaire says.
 And with a click of a button, “I saw the money in the bank account the next day.”
 Ever since, Love Circular has been charting a course to a brighter future and regularly using Pipe as a working capital partner to finance growth and operations.

 “With Pipe, it really felt like someone actually believed in us in the end, especially given how difficult it was chasing banks to get a traditional loan or trying to get funds from grants.”

 Since signing up with Pipe, Love Circular has utilized the trading platform on a monthly and quarterly basis to fuel and supplement further growth.
-The company has used the capital to scale their bootcamp initiative, scale new hires, and launch a new flagship course.
-With the power to grow on their terms, Love Circular is well on it’s way to raise equity without compromise.
+They've used the capital to scale their bootcamp initiative, make key new hires, and launch a new flagship course.
+With the power to grow on their terms, Love Circular is well on its way to raising equity without compromise.

 Disclaimer: Pipe and its affiliates don't provide financial, tax, legal, or accounting advice.
 What you're reading has been prepared for knowledge-sharing and informational purposes only.
 Please consult your financial and legal advisors to determine what transactions and decisions are right for you and your business.